drexel-systems/SysProg-Class/assignments/1-MiniGrep/readme.md

 You can combine this with other flags like `-n` or `-c`.

+#### Extra Credit: Memory Debugging (+10)

+Want to prove your code has zero memory errors?
+Learn to use Valgrind - the industry-standard memory debugging tool.
+Check out the **[Valgrind Extra Credit Assignment](valgrind-ec.md)** (10 points).

+You'll use AI tools to research Valgrind independently, run it on your minigrep, fix any memory errors, and document what you learned.
+This is optional but highly recommended for understanding memory management at a professional level.

+---

 #### Grading Rubric

 - 25 points: Correct implementation of required functionality